nikitavoloboev/data/computer-graphics/svg.md

 - [Rasterx](https://github.com/srwiley/rasterx) - SVG 2.0 path compliant rasterizer that can use either the Go vector or a derivative of the freetype anti-aliaser.
 - [svg_stack](https://github.com/astraw/svg_stack) - Combine multiple SVG elements into a single SVG element.
 - [svgasm](https://github.com/tomkwok/svgasm) - SVG animation from multiple SVGs or single GIF using tracer.
+- [svg2rough.js](https://github.com/fskpf/svg2roughjs) - Utilizes Rough.js to convert an SVG to a hand-drawn visualization.